Your Safety is Our Primary Concern

 - The use of five-gallon general use water coolers has been suspended.

-- All staff interfacing with the general public will be required to wear appropriate personal protective equipment, including facial coverings and gloves.
+- All staff interfacing with the general public will be required to wear appropriate personal protective equipment, including facial coverings.

 - Meeting room and exhibit hall capacities have been adjusted to accommodate adequate social distancing.

 - Traffic flow in exhibit hall aisles will be one-way, whenever possible.

 If a guest becomes symptomatic during an event, the guest will be directed to on-site medical support, if available.
 A first aid report including contact information will be completed.
 If the symptoms are severe 911 will be called.
 Otherwise the guest will be escorted from the building and the event’s primary COVID liaison will be notified.

 After mapping out both our customer and employee journeys throughout the center, the goal with our messaging is to provide strategically placed information and safety reinforcements in actionable ways.

 - Entrance and Exit Doors to Building and Main Rooms

 - Elevators and Escalators